leonidaspir/poseidon-remote-coding/README.md

 ![PIC Chrome Extension](poseidon-terminal-readme.png)

+## Supported Assets

+The following asset files are supported and will be automatically synchronized based on their filename extension:

+- .js (script)
+- .json (json)
+- .glsl (shader)
+- .html (html)
+- .css (css)
+- .txt (text)

+## Options

+- You can use the -s flag when running pic-serve to enable system beep sounds on success events (Windows only).

 ## Roadmap

 - Allow multiple pic-serve instances running on different ports to allow multiple PlayCanvas projects listening at the same time.